solana-mobile/mobile-wallet-adapter/spec/spec.md

 Wallet endpoints should make every effort possible to [verify the authenticity](#dapp-identity-verification) of the presented identity.
 While the `uri` parameter is optional, it is strongly recommended - without it, the wallet endpoint may not be able to verify the authenticity of the dapp.

-The `cluster` parameter allows the dapp endpoint to select a specific Solana cluster with which to interact.
+The `chain` parameter allows the dapp endpoint to select a specific chain with which to interact.
 This is relevant for both [`sign_transactions`](#sign_transactions), where a wallet may refuse to sign transactions without a currently valid blockhash, and for [`sign_and_send_transactions`](#sign_and_send_transactions), where the wallet endpoint must know which cluster to submit the transactions to.
-This parameter would normally be used to select a cluster other than `mainnet-beta` for dapp development and testing purposes.
-Under normal circumstances, this field should be omitted, in which case the wallet endpoint will interact with the `mainnet-beta` cluster.
+This parameter would normally be used to select a cluster other than `solana:mainnet` for dapp development and testing purposes.
+Under normal circumstances, this field should be omitted, in which case the wallet endpoint will interact with the `solana:mainnet` cluster.

 ##### Non-normative commentary